-- interval (Optional [IntervalData]) Determines how often the tracker interrupts the simulation.
-Simple numbers are interpreted as durations measured in the simulation time variable.
-Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in interrupts can be given for more control.
+- interrupts (Optional [InterruptData]) Determines when the tracker interrupts the simulation.
+A single numbers determines an interval (measured in the simulation time unit) of regular interruption.
+A string is interpreted as a duration in real time assuming the format 'hh:mm:ss'.
+A list of numbers is taken as explicit simulation time points.
+More fine- grained contol is possible by passing an instance of classes defined in interrupts.
 The default value None updates the progress bar approximately every (real) second. - fancy (bool) Flag determining whether a fancy progress bar should be used in jupyter notebooks (if ipywidgets is installed) - ndigits (int) The number of digits after the decimal point that are shown maximally. - leave (bool) Whether to leave the progress bar after the simulation has finished (default: True)